 Maintain Full-time Class Enrollment!

-For undergraduate students this means that you must register for at least 12 units for both the spring and fall semesters.
-For graduate students, this means registering for at least 9 units.
+Undergraduate students must register for at least 12 units both spring and fall semesters.
+Graduate students must register for at least 9 units.

 Other Important Elements of Maintaining Status:

 - Within 10 days of moving, you must update your address in Workday.
 For instructions on how to update your address in Workday, please view this Step by Step guide.

 - All immigration related documents must be valid and up-to-date:

 - Passport must be valid six (6) months into the future

 - I-20 must be updated, current, and within the program dates